What is Qualified Dividend?

-Qualified dividends are the dividends on which capital gain tax rates are applied rather than the ordinary income tax rates.
+Qualified dividends are the dividends on which capital gain tax rates are applicable rather than the ordinary income tax rates.
 Qualified dividend tax rates are lower than the ordinary income tax rates.
-All the aspects related to these taxes are handled by International Revenue Service (IRS).
-IRS is government agency responsible for the collection of taxes and enforcement of tax laws in the United States.
+International Revenue Service (IRS) handles all the aspects regarding these taxes.
+IRS is the government agency responsible for collecting taxes and enforcement of tax laws in the United States.

 Unqualified Dividend Definition

-IRS has decided some criteria which need to be met to classify an ordinary dividend as a qualified dividend.
-If a dividend does not fulfill those criteria, it is known as the unqualified dividend.
-Investors will have to pay ordinary income tax rate (applicable to their tax bracket) on the unqualified dividend received.
-These tax rates will be higher compared to tax rates paid on the qualified dividend.
+IRS has decided on some criteria which need to be met to classify an ordinary dividend as a qualified dividend.
+If a dividend does not fulfill those criteria, it is an unqualified dividend.
+Investors will have to pay an ordinary income tax rate (applicable to their tax bracket) on the unqualified dividend received.
+These tax rates will be higher in comparison to tax rates paid on the qualified dividend.

 Qualified and Unqualified Dividend Example